Conservative Judaism: Organization and demographics

 The current chancellor of the JTS is Shuly Rubin Schwartz, in office since 2020.
-She is the first woman elected to this position in the History of JTS.
+She is the first woman elected to this position in the history of JTS.
 The current dean of the Ziegler School of Rabbinic Studies is Bradley Shavit Artson.
 The Committee on Jewish Law and Standards is chaired by Rabbi Elliot N. Dorff, serving since 2007.
-The Rabbinical Assembly is headed by President Rabbi Debra Newman Kamin, as of 2019, and managed by Chief Executive Officer, Rabbi Jacob Blumenthal.
+The Rabbinical Assembly is headed by President Rabbi Debra Newman Kamin, as of 2019, and managed by chief executive officer, Rabbi Jacob Blumenthal.
 Rabbi Blumenthal holds the joint position as CEO of the United Synagogue of Conservative Judaism.
 The current USCJ President is Ned Gladstein.
 In South America, Rabbi Ariel Stofenmacher serves as chancellor in the Seminary and Rabbi Marcelo Rittner as president of Masorti AmLat.
 In Britain, the Masorti Assembly is chaired by Senior Rabbi Jonathan Wittenberg.
-In Israel, the Masorti movement's executive director is Yizhar Hess and chair Sophie Fellman Rafalovitz.
+The Masorti movement's executive director in Israel is Yizhar Hess and chair Sophie Fellman Rafalovitz.

 The global youth movement is known as NOAM, an acronym for No'ar Masorti; its North American organization is called United Synagogue Youth.
 Marom Israel is the Masorti movement's organization for students and young adults, providing activities based on religious pluralism and Jewish content.
 The Women's League for Conservative Judaism is also active in North America.

-The USCJ maintains the Solomon Schechter Day Schools, comprising 76 day schools in 17 American states and 2 Canadian provinces serving Jewish children.
+The USCJ maintains the Schechter Day School Network, comprising 76 day schools in 17 American states and 2 Canadian provinces serving Jewish children.
 Many other "community day schools" that are not affiliated with Schechter take a generally Conservative approach, but unlike these, generally have "no barriers to enrollment based on the faith of the parents or on religious practices in the home".
-During the first decade of the 21st century, a number of schools that were part of the Schechter network transformed themselves into non-affiliated community day schools.
+During the first decade of the 21st century, several schools that were part of the Schechter network transformed into non-affiliated community day schools.
 The USCJ also maintains the Camp Ramah system, where children and adolescents spend summers in an observant environment.